Skip to main content Skip to main navigation Skip to search

 Entering the AEI for BMSB treatment

 There may be occasions where a consignment is accompanied by more than one treatment certificate – for example, one for a BMSB treatment and one for a commodity treatment.
-In these instances, you can enter the multiple AEIs against the first tariff line of the import declaration (except for break bulk cargo where the code needs to be entered against the corresponding lines).
+In these instances, enter all AEIs against the first tariff line of the import declaration (except for break bulk cargo where the AEI needs to be entered against the corresponding lines).

 There are three approved treatment types to manage the emerging risk of khapra beetle in sea containers.
 These treatments include: